Key Takeaways

 Why You Should Consider a Civil Suit for Sexual Assault

-- Familiarity with the law: Navigating local and state laws regarding sexual abuse cases can be daunting, especially as a younger person.
+• Familiarity with the law: Navigating local and state laws regarding sexual abuse cases can be daunting, especially as a younger person.
 Attorneys specialized in sexual abuse can inform you of your options and provide the knowledge and assistance you need.

-- Evidence collection: Qualified attorneys can help you obtain as much evidence as possible to prove liability: police reports, crime scene reports, and medical documentation.
+• Evidence collection: Qualified attorneys can help you obtain as much evidence as possible to prove liability: police reports, crime scene reports, and medical documentation.

-- Value determination: Sexual abuse attorneys have the experience to determine the value of your case by examining all costs, whether economic (lost wages, costs of medical treatment) or non-economic (emotional distress, anxiety, depression).
+• Value determination: Sexual abuse attorneys have the experience to determine the value of your case by examining all costs, whether economic (lost wages, costs of medical treatment) or non-economic (emotional distress, anxiety, depression).

-- Settlement seeking: Many sexual abuse cases against minors and teenagers involve abusers in organizations with insurance coverage, such as clergy members, teachers, or coaches.
+• Settlement seeking: Many sexual abuse cases against minors and teenagers involve abusers in organizations with insurance coverage, such as clergy members, teachers, or coaches.
 A skilled attorney will deal with the insurance companies on your behalf to ensure you obtain maximum compensation.

-- Representation in a court of law: From pre-trial hearings to court representation and damages collection, your attorney represents you and ensures you receive the compensation you deserve.
+• Representation in a court of law: From pre-trial hearings to court representation and damages collection, your attorney represents you and ensures you receive the compensation you deserve.

 Why You Can Trust Wagner Reese

-Wagner Reese’s team of expert attorneys have the skills, resources, and sensitivity to approach sexual assault claims with the urgency and attention you deserve.
-We are dedicated to empowering young survivors by ensuring their abusers and the institutions that enable them are held accountable.
+Wagner Reese’s team of expert attorneys has the skills, resources, and sensitivity to approach sexual assault claims with the urgency and attention you deserve.
+In most cases, our legal strategy focuses on pursuing justice in a way that prioritizes the best interest of the victim while helping survivors regain their sense of security and dignity.

 Seek justice today and contact us for a free case review.
 All inquiries remain 100% confidential to protect your rights and well-being.